CQCL/simplex/README.md

 ## C++ implementation

 The C++ implementation is in the `simplex` directory.
 It is built using `cmake`.
-To build the shared library and the unit tests:
+To build the library and the unit tests:

 ```shell
 cd simplex